MicrosoftDocs/fabric-docs/docs/workload-development-kit/quickstart-sample.md

 1. Open Microsoft Fabric.

-2. Navigate to the folder that contains the workspace you're using for development.
+2. Navigate to the workspace that you're using for development.

 3. Select **New item**.